Ocean Reef Marina: 2000s

 In 2000 Turen Property Consulting had developed a report entitled Lot 1029 Ocean Reef and Boat Launching Facility: A preliminary overview of the commercial potential of the location and facilities.
 Later in November 2000, a decision to transfer the groyne and breakwaters from the Water Corporation and Department of Transport was approved by the City of Joondalup council as well as to engage consultants to develop structure plan and recommend a future plan for the marina and surrounding lands development.
-In July 2001, a Ocean Reef Development Committee was formed by the council to develop options, proposals and recommendations to develop the project further.
+In July 2001, an Ocean Reef Development Committee was formed by the council to develop options, proposals and recommendations to develop the project further.
 A vegetation and flora survey started at the site in March 2002.
 Also in March that year, a community benchmark survey was carried out by the city to survey attitudes and expectation when it came to a future marina at the Ocean Reef site.
 500 opinions were collected with 57.5% in favour of the marina development.
 The Ocean Reef Marina Deed of Agreement, transferring the groyne and breakwater, was signed on 22 August 2002.

 In August 2005, the council approved the preparation of an Ocean Reef Structure Plan to identify what should be part of the development such as boat pens, recreation areas, natural bushland, restaurants/shops and would take eighteen months to carry out and would be conducted by Clifton Coney Stevens.
 The structure plan was projected to cost $1.184 million.
 In the lead up to the 2005 Western Australian state election, both the Labor and Liberal parties pledge funding in their election promises for a planning study for the Ocean Reef Marina with the City of Joondalup.
 Labor pledged $700,000 while the Liberals pledged $600,000 towards the $1.2 million study.
 At this stage, the marina project was set to cost $11 million.